 How will I be assessed?

-Students will be expected to complete set assignments at home to improve their overall background knowledge.
+Progress and achievement is recorded throughout the year via practical assessments and written assignments.
+Students are expected to complete assignments at home to improve their overall background knowledge.

-4 GCSEs at grade 3 / D-E or above, including English, Maths and Science.
+3 GCSEs at grade 2-3 (D-E) or above, including English and Maths.
 OR A full Level 1 qualification in an animal-related subject, plus be working at Level 1 in English and Maths.

 Progression & Career Opportunities

-You can progress onto the Level 3 in Animal Care qualification.
-Achieving this qualification can help you work in roles such as kennels, catteries, pet shops, zoo keeping, animal welfare, trainee veterinary nurse, veterinary assistant, higher education (e.g. degree courses in animal management), animal conservation.
+As part of the Level 2 Animal Care qualification you will be given support in moving into the industry.
+Achieving this qualification can help you work in roles such as kennels, catteries, pet shops, zoo keeping, animal welfare, trainee veterinary nurse, veterinary care assistant.

-The course is 12 months, five days a week, including one day at the weekend.
-16-18 year olds may be required to take English and Maths classes as part of the course, if they do not have 9-4 / A*-C grade GCSEs.
-This course can be taken on a part-time basis - this can be discussed after you have applied.
+The course is 12 months, four days a week (Fridays, two other week days, plus one day at the weekend).
+16-18 year olds may be required to take English and Maths classes at Colleges Aylesbury Campus as part of the course if they do not have 9-4 / A*-C grade GCSEs.